rackerlabs/genestack/docs/magnum-kubernetes-cluster-setup-guide.md

 ### Create a ClusterTemplate

-Create a cluster template for a Kubernetes cluster using the fedora-coreos-latest image, m1.large as the flavor for the master and the node, public as the external network and 8.8.8.8 for the DNS nameserver.
+Create a Kubernetes cluster template using the `magnum-fedora-coreos-40` image with the following configuration: `m1.large` flavor for both master and nodes, `public` as the external network, `8.8.8.8` for the DNS nameserver, `calico` for the network driver, and `cinder` for the volume driver.
 Below is the example command to create the clustertemplate.
-For more detailed information about the parameters and labels used in the ClusterTemplate, please refer to the [ClusterTemplate]https://docs.openstack.org/magnum/latest/user/index.html#clustertemplate documentation.
+For more detailed information about the parameters and labels used in the ClusterTemplate, please refer to the [ClusterTemplate](https://docs.openstack.org/magnum/latest/user/index.html#clustertemplate).

 ``` shell
 openstack coe cluster template create new-cluster-template \